 1) Friendship – While this seems self-evident, it often is not.
-It also refers to a particular type of friendship which continually seeks the I-Thou connection.
+It also refers to a particular type of friendship that continually seeks the I-Thou connection.

 3) Creativity – The Anam Cara can express creativity through ways of living in relationship creatively, but it can also inspire acts of creativity.
 People who experience this relationship are often drawn to the various arts including drawing, painting, poetry, and music.